corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/pki-specifications.md

 ## Using your own Certificate Authority software

 To set up a Corda network using your own Certificate Authority software, use the Signable Material Retriever service.
-This service acts as a bridge between CENM services and one or more signing services.
+This service acts as a bridge between CENM services and one or more Signing Services.
 See the [Signable Material Retriever Service](signing-service.html#signable-material-retriever) documentation for instructions and specifications for using this service.